HAC-2020/thunderskull/README.md

 # Face Mask Detection Using Camera

-In this project,we detect person wear face or not using face mask detection in python.
+In this project,we detect person wear face mask or not using face mask detection in python.

 Software Requiments for developer side: